newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 .. image:: ../_static/images/customer/campaign_list.png

-To Add/Update Campaign for logged in user
+To Add/Update a Campaign for a logged in user

 **URL**: